-When you think about types of eating disorders, anorexia and bulimia may come to mind first.
-While these two are the most common, several other types of eating disorders exist as well.
-Below is a guide to the different types of eating disorders as well as some treatments for them.
+When you think about all eating disorders, anorexia and bulimia may come to mind first as the most common eating disorders.
+So, how many eating disorders are there?
+While these two are the most common, several other different kinds of eating disorders exist as well.
+Below is a guide to the different kinds of eating disorders as well as some common treatments for them.

-- Bulimia nervosa, which involves binge eating followed by purging to compensate
+- Bulimia Nervosa: A condition which involves binge eating followed by purging to compensate.

-- Binge Eating Disorder (BED)-the opposite of bulimia as those with BED overeat but do not compensate by purging
+- Binge Eating Disorder (BED): Like bulimia, however, those with BED overeat but don’t compensate by purging.

-- Avoidant Restrictive Food Intake Disorder (ARFID), which causes people to forego certain foods based upon their sensory perceptions of them
+- Avoidant Restrictive Food Intake Disorder (ARFID): A condition which causes individuals to forego certain foods based upon their sensory perceptions of them.

-- Other Specified Feeding or Eating Disorder (OSFED), characterized by unusual eating habits that cause significant distress but do not fit into any other category
+- Other Specified Feeding or Eating Disorder (OSFED): A disorder characterized by unusual eating habits that cause significant distress but don’t fit into any other eating disorder category.

-The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition now lists these eating disorders in its publication.
-In addition to the above, clinicians may also diagnose people with Unspecified Feeding or Eating Disorder (UFED).
-With UFED, individuals have characteristics of an eating disorder that do not fall into any other category.
-Subsequently, the physician will not have enough information or choose not to specify the criteria needed for a firm diagnosis.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) now includes the above disorders in their eating disorder list.
+In addition, clinicians may also diagnose individuals with unspecified feeding or eating disorder (UFED).
+With UFED, individuals have characteristics of an eating disorder that don’t fall into any other category.
+Subsequently, doctors may not have enough information for a firm diagnosis.

 How are Eating Disorders Treated?

 At Selah House, we provide a Christ-centered approach to treatment built on compassionate understanding.
-We believe that spiritual growth coupled with therapeutic psychiatric, medical, and nutritional care will provide long-term results.
-We meet each person where they are at in their journey with openness and acceptance without judgment.
-At our accredited eating disorder treatment center, you are loved and cared for regardless of your faith background.
+We believe that spiritual growth coupled with therapeutic psychiatric, medical, and nutritional care provides long-term results.
+We meet each client where they are at in their recovery journey with openness and acceptance without judgment.
+At our accredited eating disorder treatment center, each client is loved, care for, and accepted regardless of their faith.

 Get Help from an Eating Disorder Treatment Center

-If you suffer from any of the various types of eating disorders, Selah House can offer help.
+If you’re struggling with an eating disorder, Selah House can help.
 Contact us at 866-324-8081 to take control of your life again.